KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/xhr/ansyncAndTheEventLoop/README.md

+---
+layout: default
-## Asynchronicity and the Event Loop
+title: Asynchronicity and the Event Loop
+---

 ### Objectives
 * Learn how JavaScript handles asynchronous functions.